-The Climate Bonds hydrogen criteria cover activities and projects across the hydrogen value chain per modules.
-Each module has specific requirements, and include hydrogen production, conditioning, conversion, transportation, and storage activities.
-Despite these modules, some requirements are included beyond the emissions intensity.
+The Climate Bonds hydrogen criteria cover activities and projects across the hydrogen value chain, including production, conditioning, conversion, transportation, and storage activities.
+Some requirements for certification are included beyond the emissions intensity.
 A compatible production and transport emissions benchmark using an LCA approach should be used.
-It will incentivize collaboration and data exchange across different players in the hydrogen value chain.
+It will incentivize collaboration and data exchange across different players in the hydrogen value chain, and the most important aspect, it will ensure that hydrogen has a substantial emissions reduction potential.

 Exist some initiatives, such as the "Modular certification" approach, which focus on each part of the value chain individually to set benchmarks.
 This approach could facilitate custody transfer, given the different stakeholders involved in each part of the value chain.
-28 A modular approach proposes certifying a single step instead of the entire value chain.
+29 A modular approach proposes certifying a single step instead of the entire value chain.
 This approach was discussed with the TWG; however, setting emissions intensity benchmarks per module can be challenging and out of the scope of these criteria, given the lack of hydrogen delivery emissions data.
+There are multiple combinations of production and delivery alternatives, which makes the benchmark setting a difficult task.
+Nevertheless, once the market is developed and there is more available data, a modular approach should be used.